Skip to main content

 • Developed a 2018 California Climate Assessment that included in depth analysis of climate projections and impacts to the forestry sector from wildfires.

-• Conducted a Forest and Rangeland Resources Assessment that used Global Climate Models to simulate the projected temperature changes under two separate emissions scenarios in order to create a climate threat index for California Forests and a Fire Hazard Severity Zone map of the state.
+• Conducted a Forest and Rangeland Resources Assessment that used Global Climate Models.
+These models were used to simulate the projected temperature changes under two separate emissions scenarios to create:

 • Included climate risk to wildfires and associated impacts to air quality within the Safeguarding California: Implementation Action Plan for The Public Health Sector (PDF)(49 pp, 1.3 MB).